 But a project to expand the C Street facility, which is 25,000 square feet, is more complicated and expensive.

-City leaders are counting on a promised $10 million library donation from San Jose-based Calpine Corp. as mitigation for the 600-megawatt gas-fired power
+City leaders are counting on a promised $10 million library donation from San Jose-based Calpine Corp. as mitigation for the 600-megawatt gas-fired power plant Calpine intends to build on the Hayward shoreline.

 But that project is facing appeals filed with the California Air Resources Board and the Environmental Protection Agency, and the gift is only to be granted to Hayward once concrete begins to pour.